kevinolega/callcentertrainingtips/_posts/2019-07-23-unsubscribe.md

 It's okay to give up.

-When you have given the your best.
+When you have given your best.

 When you've gone beyond.